Scottish independence: Salmond faces calls to sack adviser Campbell Gunn

 "The code says, when a special adviser breaks the rules in this way, he should be automatically dismissed - what part of that does the first minister not understand?"

-Willie Rennie, the Liberal Democrat leader, added: "The intention from the special adviser was not to help with the Lally family tree - the intention was a personal attack on Clare Lally, and that is a clear breach of the code."'Guilty of a mistake'
+Willie Rennie, the Liberal Democrat leader, added: "The intention from the special adviser was not to help with the Lally family tree - the intention was a personal attack on Clare Lally, and that is a clear breach of the code."